 The cleaning requirements for Scout Halls are based on risk factors such as the volume usage of the hall and the time elapsed between use by different ‘groups’.
 Where Scout properties are hired out to other parties, cleaning should be discussed with the tenant directly to ensure clarity of responsibilities (this also is a step in developing the COVID-19 Safety Plan).

-Scouting sections and other users of the hall manage hand hygiene and cleaning of certain surfaces during their meetings (as per their respective COVID-19 Safety Plan) to reduce the risk of transmission amongst attendees.
+Scouting sections and other users of the hall must manage hand hygiene and the cleaning of certain surfaces during their meetings (as per their respective COVID-19 Safety Plan) to reduce the risk of transmission amongst attendees.
 In addition, routine cleaning of the Scout hall takes place to reduce the possibility of spread from one group of hall users to another group.

 - Handrail, switches, door knobs and other high use surfaces should be wiped clean with a detergent solution.
-Take care when cleaning on or around electrical equipment/fittings – isolate electrical equipment and turn off power source if possible before cleaning
+Take care when cleaning on or around electrical equipment/fittings – isolate electrical equipment and turn off the power source if possible before cleaning

 - Cleaning with detergent and water is usually sufficient for routine cleaning however when there has been a high volume of people touching the surface, follow up by disinfection using a dilute bleach solution or other hospital grade disinfectant.
 Note: Disinfectants require sufficient contact time to be effective at killing viruses.
 If no time is specified, the disinfectant should be left for ten minutes before removing.
 Ensure disinfectants are stored where no small children are likely to access them.

 - Floors, bathrooms and kitchens should also be cleaned frequently depending on use (at a minimum weekly).